Kitware/vtk-book/VTKBook/05Chapter5.md

 ### Data Object Representation

-Data objects are implemented in VTK as an array of vtkDataArrays as shown in **Figure 5-11**. vtkDataObject is an general representation of visualization data.
+Data objects are implemented in VTK as an array of vtkDataArrays as shown in {ref}`Figure 5-11 <Figure-5-11>`. vtkDataObject is an general representation of visualization data.
 It serves to encapsulate instance variables and methods for visualization network execution (see previous chapter), as well as representing data.
 Internally, data is represented with an instance of the class vtkFieldData.
 Very few algorithms directly operate on data objects; rather most algorithms require the specification of an organizing structure in order to process the data.
 The dataset specifies that organizing structure as described in the following section.

 ### Dataset Representation